NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] NumberofBedroomsServed only required if IsSharedSystem is true.
          Tank losses will be apportioned to the dwelling unit using its number of bedrooms divided by the total number of bedrooms served by the water heating system per `ANSI/RESNET/ICC 301-2022 <https://codes.iccsafe.org/content/RESNET3012022P1>`_.
          Each dwelling unit w/zero bedrooms should be counted as 1 bedroom -- e.g., a value of 3 should be entered for a shared system serving 3 studio (zero bedroom) apartments.
-  .. [#] Use HPWHInstalledProperly to specify whether to apply the HPWH COP adjustment for confined space, refer to `RESNET HERS Addendum 77 <https://www.resnet.us/about/standards/minhers/draft-pds-01-minhers-addendum-77-integrated-heat-pump-water-heaters/>`_ for conditions where it applies.
+  .. [#] Use HPWHInConfinedSpaceWithoutMitigation to specify whether a HPWH has been installed in a confined space with mitigation: with sufficient enclosed volume, or connected to conditioned space with ducting or free opening areas.
+Set HPWHInConfinedSpaceWithoutMitigation to be "true" to apply the HPWH COP adjustment for confined space,
+         refer to `RESNET HERS Addendum 77 <https://www.resnet.us/about/standards/hers/draft-pds-03-hers-addendum-77-integrated-heat-pump-water-heaters-ihpwh/>`_.
-  .. [#] HPWHContainmentVolume only required if HPWHInstalledProperly is false.
+  .. [#] HPWHContainmentVolume only required if HPWHInConfinedSpaceWithoutMitigation is true.
-  .. [#] HPWHContainmentVolume is used to adjust HPWH COP per `RESNET HERS Addendum 77 <https://www.resnet.us/about/standards/minhers/draft-pds-01-minhers-addendum-77-integrated-heat-pump-water-heaters/>`_.
+  .. [#] HPWHContainmentVolume is used to adjust HPWH COP in accordance with `RESNET HERS Addendum 77 <https://www.resnet.us/about/standards/hers/draft-pds-03-hers-addendum-77-integrated-heat-pump-water-heaters-ihpwh/>`_.
+         See `Heat Pump Water Heaters in Small Spaces Lab Testing: “The Amazing Shrinking Room” <https://neea.org/wp-content/uploads/2025/03/Heat-Pump-Water-Heaters-in-Small-Spaces-Lab-Testing.pdf>`_ for more information on the impact of installing in confined spaces on HPWHs
-         Note that the confined volume adjustment was based on measured data for a 240V HPWH operating in hybrid mode with the 4.5kw backup elements enabled.
+         Note that the confined volume adjustment was based on measured data for a 240V HPWH operating in hybrid mode with the 4.5kw backup elements enabled, with the confined volume in the conditioned space.
          For space volumes below 450ft3, the calculated effective COP may be different than what is seen in practice for HPWHs that do not have backup electric resistance elements, or if the elements are not of the same capacity.
+         For hpwh that is installed in confined space outside the conditioned space volume, this COP adjustment may not accurately account for the air temperature impact.

 .. _water_heater_combi_storage: